 Issue +ve -ve Neutral Explanation

 Customer, Community & Equality

-3. Protects or improves the Health & Wellbeing of any section of the community ✓ The Havant Borough Local Plan (HBLP) includes a health and wellbeing policy which seeks to improve the health and wellbeing of
+3. Protects or improves the Health & Wellbeing of any section of the community ~ The Havant Borough Local Plan (HBLP) includes a health and wellbeing policy which seeks to improve the health and wellbeing of

 Issue +ve -ve Neutral Explanation residents through the planning system.
 The HBLP also addresses infrastructure provision including new sports/leisure facilities.
 Open space is required to be provided on larger housing developments which will help deliver sustainable and well-integrated communities.
 4. Promotes community safety including reducing crime & anti-social behaviour 1 × Policy E1 (High quality design) sets out how the Council aims to create safe and accessible developments so that crime and disorder, and the fear of crime, do not undermine the quality of life for the Borough's residents.
 5. How are you ensuring organisations working with the Council on this project/policy/function are not engaged in extremist activities?
-2 V The only organisations working with the Council on this strategy are professional bodies.
+2 ~ The only organisations working with the Council on this strategy are professional bodies.
 Any extremist activity suspected would have been reported to the appropriate authorities.
 6. How are you ensuring that the Council's resources (including financial) will not be used by others as a platform for extremism?
-Such as community grants, printing, room hire, property use (this list is not exhaustive) V No council resources are being made available to external bodies as part of this work.
+Such as community grants, printing, room hire, property use (this list is not exhaustive) ~ No council resources are being made available to external bodies as part of this work.
 The work is being undertaken internally with consultancy support where appropriate and

-Issue +ve -ve Neutral Explanation collaboration with professional external bodies.
+Issue +ve -ve Neutral Explanation

+collaboration with professional

+external bodies.

 7. Prevent safeguarding principles cannot be devolved.
-If appropriate how will you ensure prevent safeguarding principles are written into new contracts? ✓ It is not within the remit of the Local Plan to address this issue.
-8. Ensures it does not disadvantage any individuals on the basis of age, disability, gender reassignment, marriage/civil partnership, maternity/pregnancy, race, religion/belief, sex or sexual orientation 3 The Council will consult a wide range of different stakeholders and community groups in accordance with the Council's Statement of Community Involvement.
-The SCI identifies 'under-represented groups' within the local community as consultees and seeks to directly engage with community groups "who do not normally get involved, or who have limited opportunity to be involved with the planning system."
-Details of the other groups and stakeholders can be found in Appendix 1 of the SCI.
-Furthermore, the policies within the HBLP aim to deliver inclusive communities that are accessible to all.
-Policy E1 (High quality design) requires developments to ensure that
+If \checkmark It is not within the remit of the Local

+appropriate how will you ensure prevent safeguarding principles are Plan to address this issue.

+written into new contracts?

+8. Ensures it does not disadvantage any individuals on the basis of \checkmark The Council will consult a wide range

+age, disability, gender reassignment, marriage/civil partnership, of different stakeholders and

+maternity/pregnancy, race, religion/belief, sex or sexual orientation 3 community groups in accordance with

+the Council's Statement of

+Community Involvement.
+The SCI

+identifies 'under-represented groups'

+within the local community as

+consultees and seeks to directly

+engage with community groups "who

+do not normally get involved, or who

+have limited opportunity to be

+involved with the planning system."

+Details of the other groups and

+stakeholders can be found in

+Appendix 1 of the SCI.

+Furthermore, the policies within the

+HBLP aim to deliver inclusive

+communities that are accessible to all.

+Policy E1 (High quality design)

+requires developments to ensure that